ApiLogicServer/Docs/docs/Sample-Integration.md

 1. B2B partners
 2. Internal UI

+In addition, there are multiple **Ad Hoc Requests** for information (Sales, Accounting) that cannot be antipated in advance.

 The **Northwind API Logic Server** provides APIs and the underlying logic for both transaction sources:

+1. **Self-serve APIs**, to support

-1. API - a self-serve API, here used by UI developers to build the Order Entry UI
+    1. UI developers to build the Order Entry UI
+    2. Ad hoc Rquests

-2. Order Logic: shared over both transaction sources, this logic
+2. **Order Logic:** shared over both transaction sources, this logic

     1. Enforces database integrity (checks credit, reorders products)
     2. Provides application integration services to format an order to alert shipping with a Kafka message.
 Unlike APIs, messages are lost if the receiving server (Shipping) is down

+3. A **Custom API**, to match an agreed-upon format for B2B partners

-The **Shipping API Logic Server** listens on kafka, and stores the message which updates <whatever> using logic
+The **Shipping API Logic Server** listens on kafka, and stores the message which updates <whatever> using logic.

 ![overview](https://github.com/ApiLogicServer/Docs/blob/main/docs/images/integration/overview.jpg?raw=true)